 - Digit.
-I love getting reminders that $$ has been moved to my new IRA account.
+I love reminders that $$ has been moved to my new IRA account.
 Yay for retirement savings.
-Digit helps me adult by pulling $1 here or $2 there to build a rainy day fund.
-I am also using it to help me funnel money away towards credit cards and phone bills.
+Digit helps me, adult, by pulling $1 here or $2 there to build a rainy day fund.
+I am also using it to help funnel money away toward credit cards and phone bills.
 Great saving sidekick.
 Get $5 to get started.

 - Honey.
 Your coupon-finding sidekick when you are ordering online.
-It’s a free extension that lives in your browser and it’ll pop up when you are checking out to see if you can find a better price before finishing your order.
+It’s a free extension that lives in your browser and will pop up when you check out to see if you can find a better price before finishing your order.

-- Rakuten– I love getting cash back on purchases I would be making anyways. #winwin This one is active in my browser as a Chrome extension.
-When you sign up with my link you’ll get a bonus of $10!
+- Rakuten– I love getting cash back on purchases I would make anyway. #winwin This one is active in my browser as a Chrome extension.
+When you sign up with my link, you’ll get a bonus of $10!

 - Ibotta.
 Love this app that helps me earn money from my grocery receipts, even Instacart.
 You pick your store, go through the list and add rebates for anything you purchased.
 Then scan your receipt and cha-ching!
 Also!
 If you open Ibotta and click through to order from places like Uber Eats and Macy’s, you can earn cashback on those.
 I’ve earned almost $400 since 2017!

 - Libby. this app has been so great in helping me borrow books from the library.
 And I can even send most of them to my Kindle.
 And if you are an audiobook fan, you can borrow those too.

 - SaneBox.
-If you are finding it hard to manage your email (me!), you might love this tool.
+If you find it hard to manage your email (me!), you might love this tool.
 I’ve been using it for a few months and it really helps me focus more on my inbox and schedule times to check out newsletters and stuff that is not as urgent.
 Give it a try and see how you like it and you can get $25 off here.